From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Theory of Free Random Variables

 \subsection{Spectral density and eigenvector correlations}

-Unitarily (and orthogonally) invariant random matrices in the large size limit are described by Free Probability.
-Its power relies on the easiness of obtaining analytical formulas, which are very good approximations even for a relatively small size of a matrix.
+Unitarily (and orthogonally) invariant random matrices in the large size limit are described by free probability.
+Its power relies on the easiness of obtaining analytical formulas, which are very good approximations even for relatively small matrix size.

-An important class of matrices, the so-called bi-unitarily invariant, which generalizes the Gaussian distribution (described in Sec. \ref{Sec:ExampleGG}) is important in the models of neural networks.
-Despite the fact that they are genuinely non-Hermitian, due to enhanced symmetry the spectral problem is effectively one-dimensional because the spectrum is rotationally invariant on a complex plane.
-In this case, a powerful result holds in FRV, known as the Haagerup-Larsen theorem~\cite{HL}.
-It states that the radial cumulative distribution function $F(r)=\int_0^{r} 2\pi \rho(r')r'dr'$, of the ensemble $X$ can be inferred from the simple functional equation \be S_{X^{\dagger}X}(F(r)-1)=\frac{1}{r^2} \ee where $S_X(z)$ is so called S-transform for the ensemble $X$.
+An important class of matrices, the so-called bi-unitarily invariant, which generalizes the Gaussian distribution (described in Sec. \ref{Sec:ExampleGG}) is important in models of neural networks.
+In this class, the unitary symmetry of the distribution is enhanced to $P(UXV)=P(X)$ for $U,V$ independent unitary matrices, hence the name.
+Despite the fact that they are genuinely non-Hermitian, due to enhanced symmetry the spectral problem is effectively one-dimensional, because the spectrum is rotationally invariant on the complex plane.
+In this case, a powerful result holds in FRV, known as the Haagerup-Larsen theorem~\citep{HL}.
+It states that the radial cumulative distribution function $F(r)=\int_0^{r} 2\pi \rho(r')r'dr'$, of the ensemble $X$ can be inferred from the simple functional equation \be S_{X^{\dagger}X}(F(r)-1)=\frac{1}{r^2} \ee where $S_X(z)$ is the so-called S-transform for the ensemble $X$.
 In Appendix A we explain the probabilistic interpretation of $S$ and we provide a simple example.
-Spectra of bi-unitarily invariant ensembles in large $N$ limit are supported on either a disc or an annulus, a phenomenon dubbed ``the single ring theorem"~\cite{FEINZEE,FEINZEESCAR}.
+Spectra of bi-unitarily invariant ensembles in large $N$ limit are supported on either a disc or an annulus, a phenomenon dubbed ``the single ring theorem"~\citep{FEINZEE,FEINZEESCAR}.
 The inner radius of the spectrum is deduced from the condition $F(r_{in} )=0$, while the outer one is given by $F(r_{out})=1$.

 The applicability of free probability to non-Hermitian matrices is not limited to spectra only.
-It gives also access to the local averages of the overlap matrix.
-The one-point function \cite{REMARK1}
+It gives also access to the averages of the overlap matrix conditioned on eigenvalues.
+The one-point function